Undline/UndChain/readme.md

         - Collaborative code reviews.
         - Real-time development sessions.
     - By streaming the **M3L content** of a developer’s screen instead of video, Live ensures minimal bandwidth usage and a lag-free experience.
-10.  **Perception Score for Contributors**
+10.  **Reliability Score for Contributors**

-    - Developers’ contributions are reflected in their **Perception Score** based on:
+    - Developers’ contributions are reflected in their **Reliability Score** based on:
         - Successful code merges and accepted contributions.
         - Positive peer audits or reviews from trusted developers.
         - Community adoption of their modules or projects.
-    - A higher Perception Score unlocks more opportunities for developers, such as:
+    - A higher Reliability Score unlocks more opportunities for developers, such as:
         - Eligibility for high-impact project bounties.
         - Faster approvals for code merges.
         - Trusted status when conducting audits or reviews.